Give us a couple sentences describing what you write.

 One theme of Speak No Evil is to look deeper than the outer appearance.
 Taylor, a 15 yr. old boy has a reputation for being a bully.
 But that tough outer shell protects a hurting, insecure heart.
 The one person who believes in him is his sister, whose adventurous spirit keeps landing him in trouble.
 It’s not until someone else sees the good in his heart, and believes in him in spite of overwhelming evidence, that he recognizes what his need for God to cleanse him and give him a new start.

 A sneak peek into what you're working on right now?

-Haha!
-I can imagine how fun that is! :) Speaking of grandchildren and keeping busy, do you work a "day job”?
+Do you work a "day job?"
 Is there a secret/technique you’ve found that helps with balancing the writing and working life?

 On a dream research trip, where would you go?
 What would you ask to see/experience first?

 This has nothing to do with what I’m writing now, but I would go to the British Isles and explore every part of them.
 I’ve always been fascinated by castles, so that’s what I’d initially want to experience.